 If you wish to extract files that span several Volumes, you can specify the Volume names in the bootstrap file or you may specify the Volume names on the command line by separating them with a vertical bar.
 See the section above under the bls program entitled Listing Multiple Volumes for more information.
-The same techniques apply equally well to the bextract program or read the Bootstrap chapter of this document.
+The same techniques apply equally well to the bextract program or read the Restoring Files with the Bootstrap File chapter (chapter 45 on page 359) of the Bacula Community Main Manual.